SDCatGMU/YeezyColorwayRecognition/README.md

 # YeezyColorwayRecognition

-## A Machine Learning model to help detect the colorway of any yeezy sneaker
+## A Machine Learning model to help detect the colorway of yeezy sneakers

+##

 To run this program: